-- 3.5 The following examples of control measures are given to assist applicants who may need to take account of them in their operating schedule, having regard to their particular type of premises and/or activities:- - (a) Effective and responsible management of premises including for example, sufficient numbers of staff who hold a Personal Licence qualification. - (b) Training and supervision of staff including in the use of CCTV systems and retrieval of images. - (c) Adoption of best practice guidance (e.g. Safer Clubbing, the National Alcohol Harm Reduction Strategy Toolkit and other voluntary codes of practice, "Security in Design", "Drugs and Pubs" which are published by the British Beer and Pub Association [BBPA]) - (d) Acceptance of accredited 'proof of age' cards e.g. PASS, locally approved 'proof of age' cards, e.g. 'Prove It' and the Essex County Council BITE card and/or 'new type' driving licences with photographs.
-E.g. Challenge 25 scheme, an approved ID must be produced as proof of persons being over 18. - (e) Provision of effective CCTV in and around premises. - (f) Employment of Security Industry Authority licensed Doorstaff. - (g) Provision of toughened or plastic drinking vessels. - (h) Provision of secure deposit boxes for confiscated items ('sin bins'). - (i) Provision of litterbins and other security measures, such as lighting, outside premises. - (j) Membership of local 'Pubwatch' 'Behave or be Banned' (BOBB) schemes or similar organisations (where they exist).
+- 3.5 The following examples of control measures are given to assist applicants who may need to take account of them in their operating schedule, having regard to their particular type of premises and/or activities:- - (a) Effective and responsible management of premises including for example, sufficient numbers of staff who hold a Personal Licence qualification. - (b) Training and supervision of staff including in the use of CCTV systems and retrieval of images. - (c) Adoption of best practice guidance (e.g. Safer Clubbing, the National Alcohol Harm Reduction Strategy Toolkit and other voluntary codes of practice, "Security in Design", "Drugs and Pubs" which are published by the British Beer and Pub Association [BBPA]) - (d) Acceptance of accredited 'proof of age' cards e.g. PASS, locally approved

+'proof of age' cards, e.g. 'Prove It' and the Essex County Council BITE card and/or 'new type' driving licences with photographs.
+E.g. Challenge 25 scheme, an approved ID must be produced as proof of persons being over 18.
+This may include include the use of 'phone apps' to verify those proof of age cards.

+- (e) Provision of effective CCTV in and around premises. - (f) Employment of Security Industry Authority licensed Doorstaff. - (g) Provision of toughened or plastic drinking vessels. - (h) Provision of secure deposit boxes for confiscated items ('sin bins'). - (i) Provision of litterbins and other security measures, such as lighting, outside premises. - (j) Membership of local 'Pubwatch' 'Behave or be Banned' (BOBB) schemes or similar organisations (where they exist).